How Technology and Social Media Influences Body Image

 While these messages are typically counter to what the mainstream media says is acceptable, it is exactly these kinds of voices that are needed in a society that is generally unforgiving to individuals who don’t meet the standard body shape that is constantly promoted.

-Many advocacy groups, such as the Eating Disorder Coalition, have goals of promoting legislation at the federal level, which will bring greater transparency to advertising and marketing.
-You can help the cause of these groups by joining their efforts and becoming an advocate!
 This is a wonderful way to involve children and teenagers in a cause that is greater than themselves, helping them understand the bigger picture and how millions are impacted by an unregulated advertising market.

 Eating disorders are severe psychiatric illnesses with unforgiving consequences.
 While we cannot be shielded from the multiple ways that the media falsifies beauty and body images, we can have a greater understanding about how to filter the messages that are continually transcribed.